Basia Bulat: Tall Tall Shadow (2013)

 On September 30, 2013, Bulat released her third album Tall Tall Shadow worldwide via Secret City Records.
 It was produced by Tim Kingsbury and Mark Lawson.
 The album was nominated for a 2014 Juno Award in the Adult Alternative Album of the Year category, and was a shortlisted nominee for the 2014 Polaris Music Prize.
 The album has been well received in Canada and the United States.
 It peaked at number 25 on the Billboard charts on October 19, 2013.

 The song "Tall Tall Shadow" was featured in the opening video montage on Hockey Night in Canada prior to the games between the Chicago Blackhawks and Toronto Maple Leafs, and the Montreal Canadiens and New York Islanders on December 14, 2013.

 Good Advice (2016)

 Her fourth album, Good Advice, was produced by My Morning Jacket frontman Jim James and was released on February 12, 2016.
 It became a shortlisted nominee for the 2016 Polaris Music Prize.
 The title of the album refers to female friends whom she relied on during a recent breakup.
 It peaked at number 22 on the Billboard charts on March 5, 2016.

+Basia's Palace (2025)

+Bulat's fifth album, which she released on February 21, 2025, was longlisted for the 2025 Polaris Music Prize.